cpressey/Operation-Match-Github/README.markdown

 Footnotes
 ---------

-1. The Avco 1790 sounds like a lovely piece of antidiluvian hardware, doesn't it?
+1. The Avco 1790 sounds like a lovely piece of antediluvian hardware, doesn't it?
 Unfortunately, all of my attempts thus far to find out more about it by searching the web have only led back to articles about Operation Match.